pfclustering/JetMET_Studies/README.md

 Everything can be monitored from JetMETvalidator.py.
 This script produces the command line that launches the analyser+plotter for two specific files.

 ```
-Details and instructions are given directly in JetMETvalidator.py
+Details and instructions are given directly in JetMETValidator.py
+python JetMETValidator.py
 ```

 The main command consists in running the bash script 'scripts/draw_from_root.sh' that launches the different steps to analyse + draw the distributions.
 The analyser itself is launched via 'scripts/analyze_from_root.root' which gathers all the necessary information to launch the analyser 'new_analyzer.cpp'.
 The output of the analyser are so-called 'fusedTree.root' which contain the necessary histograms and TProfiles.
 The plotter 'my_DrawStuff.cpp' fetches those files and produce the plots.